 So allow your upset customers to blow off steam and settle down before you even start trying to find solutions to the problem itself.

 Give them your undivided attention and show them you’re on their side.
 If even the most difficult customers believe that you can champion their cause within your organization and help them fix their issue, they’re much more likely to calm down and be helpful.

 While you should give your customers space to express their anger, under no circumstances should you allow them to be downright abusive or rude.

 Now, where exactly you draw this line depends largely on your company’s customer service goals, policies, and your own personal mileage.
 But when you feel like an angry customer is venturing into this territory, don’t be afraid to let them know they’re approaching a boundary in a polite manner.

 This leaves them with no choice but to change the way they talk to you if they want their inquiries attended.

-Stay calm and don’t take things personally
+Remain calm and don’t take the customer’s anger personally

 A conversation with one angry person is complicated enough.
 You really don’t want to add to the problem by feeding into the situation and reacting in kind.

 If you feel like you’re getting drawn into an argument, take a moment to compose yourself and continue maintaining a neutral tone.